carlbuchmann/avd-validation/inventories/avd-lab-l3ls-evpn-ebgp/documentation/devices/DC1-SPINE3.md

 !
 interface Ethernet1
    description P2P_LINK_TO_DC1-LEAF1A_Ethernet3
+   no shutdown
    no switchport
    ip address 172.31.255.4/31
 !
 interface Ethernet2
    description P2P_LINK_TO_DC1-LEAF2A_Ethernet3
+   no shutdown
    no switchport
    ip address 172.31.255.12/31
 !
 interface Ethernet3
    description P2P_LINK_TO_DC1-LEAF2B_Ethernet3
+   no shutdown
    no switchport
    ip address 172.31.255.20/31
 !
 interface Ethernet4
    description P2P_LINK_TO_DC1-SVC3A_Ethernet3
+   no shutdown
    no switchport
    ip address 172.31.255.28/31
 !
 interface Ethernet5
    description P2P_LINK_TO_DC1-SVC3B_Ethernet3
+   no shutdown
    no switchport
    ip address 172.31.255.36/31
 !
 interface Ethernet6
    description P2P_LINK_TO_DC1-BL1A_Ethernet3
+   no shutdown
    no switchport
    ip address 172.31.255.44/31
 !
 interface Ethernet7
    description P2P_LINK_TO_DC1-BL1B_Ethernet3
+   no shutdown
    no switchport
    ip address 172.31.255.52/31
 ```